TheMlengineer-py/Cable-Tv-subscribers-Tableau-Big-data-cleanng-and-Tableau-Analytics-Dashboard-/README.md

 Dashboard development.

 The overall goal of this project is to provide Leaders with the right data insight on how to solve business churn in the Telecommunication company using customer data to track trends and metrics.
-Link to Tableau Dashboard beloww https://public.tableau.com/views/Cable_tvsubscribersChurnAnalytics/Churn_Cable_tvsubscribers?:language=en-GB&:display_count=n&:origin=viz_share_link
+Link to Tableau Dashboard below https://public.tableau.com/views/Cable_tvsubscribersChurnAnalytics/Churn_Cable_tvsubscribers?:language=en-GB&:display_count=n&:origin=viz_share_link